Skip to main content

 What is the Report Card and why is it important?

-Report Cards are an effective way to check on the health of our waterways.
-They help us compare current conditions with the condition we would like them to be.
+The Report Cards help us compare current conditions with the condition we would like our waterways to be.
+Think of it as a 'health check' for our waterways.

 The objectives for the Report Card are: